carolwargo/09-README-generator/README.md

 * [Questions](#questions)

 ## Installation
 To install necessary dependencies, run the following command:

 ```
-lsahl
+sldaj
 ```

 ## Usage

-sdhf
+cljalfsj

 ## Contributing
 undefined

 ## License

-## License

-This project is licensed under the [object Object] license.
-Click [here]() for more information.
+fns'aja is licensed under the Apache 2.0 License License.

 ## Tests
 To run tests, run the following command:
 ```
 undefined
 ```

 ### Questions
-If you have any questions about the repo, open an issue or contact me directly at [carolwargo@mail.com](mailto:carolwargo@mail.com).
+If you have any questions about the repo, open an issue or contact me directly at [carosldafj](mailto:carosldafj).

-View my profile for additional projects at [carolwargo](https://github.com/carolwargo)
+View my profile for additional projects at [carolwargo	](https://github.com/carolwargo	)